Consultation: Provisional Approval pathway for prescription medicines

 - Consultation: Provisional Approval pathway for prescription medicines - Proposed registration process and post-market requirements (pdf,266kb)

-- Consultation: Provisional Approval pathway for prescription medicines - Proposed registration process and post-market requirements (Microsoft Word,123kb)
+- Consultation: Provisional Approval pathway for prescription medicines - Proposed registration process and post-market requirements (docx,123kb)

 Documents released for consultation on Monday, 20 March 2017.

 Interested parties responded by close of business Monday, 1 May 2017.

 Feedback will be released following consideration of submissions. (see 'What will happen').